Salvia miltiorrhiza

-Salvia miltiorrhiza (丹參 (dānshēn)), also known as red sage, redroot sage, Chinese sage, or danshen, is a perennial plant in the genus Salvia, highly valued for its roots in traditional Chinese medicine.
+Salvia miltiorrhiza (丹參 (dānshēn)), also known as red sage, redroot sage, Chinese sage, or danshen, is a perennial plant in the family Lamiaceae, highly valued for its roots in traditional Chinese medicine.
 Native to China and Japan, it grows at 90 to 1200 m elevation, preferring grassy places in forests, hillsides, and along stream banks.
 The specific epithet miltiorrhiza means "red ochre root".

 Chemical constituents

 Chemical compounds isolated from Salvia miltiorrhiza include salvianolic acid (or salvianolic acid B), dihydrotanshinone, miltirone, tanshinone I, and tanshinone IIA.
 Tanshinone IIA is one of the most abundant constituents of the root of Salvia miltiorrhiza.

 Description

 S. miltiorrhiza is a deciduous perennial with branching stems that are 30 to 60 cm tall, with widely spaced leaves that are both simple and divided.
 The 30 cm inflorescences are covered with hairs and sticky glands.
 Flowers grow in whorls, with light purple to lavender blue corollas that are approximately 2.5 cm long, with a dark purple calyx.
 Salvia miltiorrhiza prefers well-drained soil, with about half a day of sunlight.
 It is hardy to approximately -10 °C. Most Salvia seeds have a higher germination rate when exposed to light, though it is not required.